-The aim of this experimental study is to evaluate our model performance and compare it with two baselines.
-Firstly, we examine whether our model KRELM accurately reproduces the underlying structure of relationships present in the data, by comparing the generated synthetic bipartite graph's degree distribution with the real relationship's degree distribution (see Section 5.2).
+The aim of this experimental study is to evaluate our model's performance and compare it with two baselines.
+Firstly, after presenting the followed protocol in Section 5.1 we examine whether our model KRELM accurately reproduces the underlying structure of relationships present in the data, by comparing the generated synthetic bipartite graph's degree distribution with the real relationship's degree distribution (see Section 5.2).
 Secondly, we investigate the model's ability to predict the evolution of a KG (see Section 5.3).
 This entails analyzing how well our generated graphs align with the observed changes over time in the real graph.

-Note that KRELM has been implemented in Java.
-As it generates the relations containing the most facts in just a few seconds on a personal computer, we do not present runtime results.
-The source code of the model, the description of relationships for each dataset, and results are available: https://scm.univ-tours.fr/habdallah/KRELM/
+As it generates the relations containing the most facts in just a few seconds on a personal computer, we do not present runtime results of KRELM.
+It is implemented in Java.
+Its source code, the description of relationships for each dataset, and results are publicly available: https://scm.univ-tours.fr/habdallah/KRELM/